Charlesyyun/cn_charlesyyun.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Civil Engineering, Zhejiang University (ZJU), 2013-2017
+* B.Eng. in Civil Engineering, Zhejiang University (ZJU), 2013-2017
 * Ph.D in Traffic and Transportation Engineering, The University of Hong Kong (HKU), 2017-2021

 Work experience